IP23121/EVtrack-automation/EVtrack Automation/README.md

 ### Production Deployment Integration

 **AWS Lambda Deployment:**
-The system can be deployed to AWS Lambda for production use:
+The system can be deployed to AWS Lambda for production use

-- **Serverless Architecture:** Scales automatically based on demand
-- **API Gateway Integration:** Provides HTTPS endpoints with custom domains
-- **Environment Management:** Secure credential storage using AWS Systems Manager
-- **Monitoring:** CloudWatch logs and metrics for performance tracking
-- **Authentication:** AWS Cognito integration for user management

 **Deployment Process:**
 1. Configure AWS credentials and permissions